A Guide for Candidates

 Before the testing session

 When advised that testing will be part of the selection process, good practice dictates that candidates are given the opportunity to try some sample questions in advance of the event.
 This usually comes in the form of a website link.
 Always take time to try out the sample questions given to you as they take much of the mystery and fear out of the process.
 If sample questions are not offered, call the business or recruitment consultant and ask for them.
-Alternatively, you can try out example questions by clicking here for a range of Personality Questionnaire and Ability Test sample questions

 If tests include verbal reasoning, prepare yourself by doing crosswords and similar deduction puzzles.
 Reading newspaper articles and summarising their key points can help with tests that measure critical reasoning.
 Numerical reasoning and comprehension tests are best prepared for by practising arithmetic, along with number sequences, ratios, percentages, fractions, and decimals.
 To prepare for a numerical critical reasoning exercise, study any numerical information that is presented in tabular form, such as currency rates, timetables, and share-market prices.